 Q: What are the biggest adjustments you had to make when settling into expat life in Puerto Rico?

 A: Total culture shock!
 Even after living in South America/Brazil previously for two years.
-Language was a problem in the beginning, as was finding work due to lack of Spanish.
+Language was a problem in the beginning, as was finding work due to my lack of Spanish.